-At times like these, I apply Lebowski’s maxim: “You’re not wrong, Walter, you’re just an…” …ahem, just annoying.
+At times like these, I apply Lebowski’s maxim: “You’re not wrong, Walter, you’re just (annoying).”

 Yes, Sak has a penchant for insulting the intelligence of everyone who doesn’t use his VPN.
 But he’s right that reviewers (including me) might place too much emphasis on Five Eyes as a proxy for a country’s entire attitude toward privacy and surveillance.

-The truth is that Canada is a decent choice for a VPN’s home base.
-Its existing privacy laws are strong, if a bit patchwork.
-Canada’s Consumer Privacy Protection Act (CPPA) would offer federal protections similar to the EU’s General Data Protection Regulation (GDPR), though it hasn’t passed Parliament yet.
+The truth is that Canada is a great choice for a VPN’s home base.
+Its Consumer Privacy Protection Act (CPPA), which passed Parliament in 2022, offers federal protections similar to the EU’s General Data Protection Regulation (GDPR).

 How Safe Is Windscribe?